 Get People to Care

 You get people to care about your offer and sale by making your sale about them.

 You’ll get the hang of it by working on your copywriting skills.
-It’s not enough to say “Hey, I’m having a sale” and post that ten times on all your platforms.
+It’s not enough to say, “Hey, I’m having a sale” and post that ten times on all your platforms.
 Copywriting is a skill that you’ll have to master or outsource to someone else.

 However, what you can do right now is make sure you know your audience and their pain points.
-Then you have to find a way to talk about your products in a way that proves it’s a great solution for their problem.
+Then you have to find a way to talk about your products in a way that proves it’s a great solution to their problem.

 In the future, don’t wait until the last minute to prep for your holiday sales.
-When you take the time to do long-term preparation, you’ll have a better idea of what products or services you want to promote, you can draft your social media captions and emails beforehand and have time to prepare your audience.
+When you take the time to do long-term preparation, you’ll have a better idea of what products or services you want to promote; you can draft your social media captions and emails beforehand and have time to prepare your audience.
 Keep this in mind for next year.

 As an Amazon Associate, we may earn commissions from qualifying purchases from Amazon.com.